infcloud01/Agents/Slack_Agent_w_RAG_JIRA/readme.md

 The bot will recognize this as an issue, trigger the `create_support_ticket` tool, generate a Jira task, and return the Jira link to the user.

 ---

-Would you like me to go ahead and write that `.gitignore` file for you now so you can ensure your `.env` and PDF files stay safe?